grafana/scribe/README.md

 Scribe is a framework to write flexible CI pipelines in Go that have consistent behavior when ran locally or in a CI server.

+## Status

+This is still in beta.
+Expect breaking changes.

 ## Why?

 Continuous integration and delivery are built on flaky foundations.